-So seize the opportunity like I did.
-Approach cleaning, cooking, organizing, etc. like an activity.
+So seize the opportunity as I did.
+Approach cleaning, cooking, organizing, etc., like an activity.
 As a matter of fact, try to eliminate the word “chore” from the conversation.
 A chore is synonymous with duty, and duty dampens the fun.

 2. Let Them Help

 Previous generations are often quick to point and say, “oh, they’re so spoiled.”

 This blanket statement covers everyone from older kids to millennials.
 But are they really spoiled, or is it learned helplessness?
 Back when our parents scolded us for being in the way before dinner was ready, we were all probably itching to help.